erihul/Avancerad_JAVA24_Erik_Hultqvist_Uppgift2/src/main/java/README.md

 ---
 ### 3. Architecture oversight
 #### - DataStructure
 When choosing between data structure I went for LinkedList which has fast insertion and maintains the order of elements.
-At first i thougt of having the HashMap hold the students ID as a "key", but then when considering it doesn´t come in numeric order, I choose LinkedList.
+At first i thought of having the HashMap hold the students ID as a "key", but then when considering it doesn't come in numeric order, I choose LinkedList.